catseye/SixtyPical/tests/SixtyPical Syntax.md

     | }
     = ok

+Syntactically, you can `goto` a vector.

     | vector routine foo
     |
     | define main routine {
     |     goto foo
     | }
     = ok

+But you can't `goto` a label that never gets defined.

     | define main routine {
     |     goto foo